ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 * 9:00 PM - ITS had to repair a router in the Genomics Building.
 Around 4:00 AM in the morning (Nov 2nd) network access to the Genomics Building became available again.
-During that time window the cluster was not accessible (_e.g._ via ssh).
+During the affected time window the cluster was not accessible (_e.g._ via ssh).
   Processes running on the cluster were not affected.

 ### 25-Jun-2021: Bigdata storage repaired